mdn/browser-compat-data/docs/data-guidelines.md

 These conditions represent minimum requirements for the removal of valid flag data; other considerations may result in flag data continuing to be relevant, even after the guideline conditions are met.

-This guideline was proposed in TODO:
+This guideline was proposed in [#6670](https://github.com/mdn/browser-compat-data/pull/6670).